tobias-weiss-ai-xr/opendesk-edu/docs/getting-started.md

   enabled: false
 ```

-### Private OCI registry
+### Private Image registry

-By default, all OCI artifacts are proxied via the project's container registry, which should get replaced soon by the
+By default, all OCI artifacts are proxied via the project's image registry, which should get replaced soon by the
 OCI registries provided by Open CoDE.

 You also can set your own registry by: